NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/neonstore/neonstore-stackFromStore-tutorial.md

 You can see there are two copies of each file.
 The final 16-character string in each file name, before the file extension, is a publication time stamp in the form YYYYMMDDTHHMMSSZ.
-In this example, the first set of files were published on October 19, 2020, and the second set on November 30, 2020. `neonstore` retains both.
+In this example, the first set of files were published on October 20, 2020, and the second set on December 23, 2020. `neonstore` retains both.
 This allows you to work with the latest versions of NEON data, without losing traceability to previous versions.